LePetitBloc/create-react-app/CONTRIBUTING.md

 Please also provide a **test plan**, i.e. specify how you verified that your addition works.

 ## Folder Structure of Create React DApp
-`create-react-app` is a monorepo, meaning it is divided into independent sub-packages.<br>
+`create-react-dapp` is a monorepo, meaning it is divided into independent sub-packages.<br>
 These packages can be found in the [`packages/`](https://github.com/lepetitbloc/create-react-dapp/tree/master/packages) directory.

 ### Overview of directory structure